The Inner Capacities for Change

 The subtle changes that makes a huge difference

-One of the participants shared some reflections with us about how things where after coming back home from the SPT Summer Retreat:
+One of the participants shared some reflections with us about how things were after coming back home from the SPT Summer Retreat:

 “I feel a difference in the way I envision the coming month – less anxiety and fear, more openness to what is emerging.”

-Another participant described the getting back to everyday life like this:
+Another participant described getting back to everyday life like this:

 Challenges and the never-ending practice

-All the participants experienced challenges, to various degree and of various intensity during the retreat.
+All the participants experienced challenges, to various degrees and of varying intensity during the retreat.
 One of them described it in the following way:

 “For me the retreat was lovely.
 But it was also challenging.
 And coming home from it has been almost a grieving process.
-There is a lot of new elements in this practice, that I really haven’t yet been exploring before in this sense. […] And widening up [the focus / perception] like this, that we have been practicing is quite unfamiliar and isn’t something that comes natural for me.
-And I also find it scary.”
+There are a lot of new elements in this practice, that I really haven’t yet been exploring before in this sense. […] And widening up [the focus / perception] like this, that we have been practicing is quite unfamiliar and isn’t something that comes naturally for me.
+And I also find it scary.

 Personal development is rewarding, but rarely easy or comfortable.
-We were pleased to hear that despite the challenges many of the participants started – or integrated new elements to an already existing – daily practice, using methods from both the SPT practice and the meditation.
+We were pleased to hear that despite the challenges many of the participants started – or integrated new elements into an already existing – daily practice, using methods from both the SPT practice and the meditation.
 Practice is the key to develop the inner capacities further and to deal with some of the challenges.
-A five days retreat will of cause not be enough, but it is an energizer and inspiration for the process.
+A five-day retreat will of course not be enough, but it is an energizer and inspiration for the process.

 The inner work is an ongoing process, we will never really be done.